Skip to site content Skip to main menu

 Voting

 Where there is an agenda item requiring a decision by the Board, Committee or Sub-Committee the chair will seek the views of Members and, wherever possible, reach a consensus.
 If a consensus cannot be reached or if the chair views the matter as sufficiently important to record the collective view of the Members, a vote will be taken.
-Decisions will be reached on the basis of a simple majority, the chair having a second and casting vote.
+Decisions will be reached based on a simple majority, the Chair having a second and casting vote.
 Voting shall be by a show of hands and the minute will record the vote.
-At the discretion of the chair,
+At the discretion of the chair, or in the event of a majority of Members present requesting it, the vote will be taken by roll call.

 No decision of the Board, a Committee or Sub-Committee may be reconsidered within 6 months of the date of making the previous decision, except where: